There are so many great and wonderful reasons you should use rose water. Learn the best tips and tricks to make your own now!

 - Revitalizes aging skin while keeping fine wrinkles at bay

 How can you use rose water that you make at home?
-You want to refrigerate it to extend the life.
+You want to refrigerate it to extend its life.
 You can add it to your shampoo, facial cleanser, or use it as a facial toner by applying with a cotton ball after cleansing.
 Personally, I add the rose water to my bath every time I take one to help ease any tension I may be feeling, plus it makes my skin really soft!
 It can be used as an eye drop, mouth wash, and also while cooking.
 There are just so many health benefits to rose water, I hope you make some and find out for yourself!